ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 ## ElastiCache
-ElastiCache only really backs up Redis clusters.
+ElastiCache only backs up Redis clusters.
 Snapshots backup the data for the entire cluster at a specific time and probably cause a performance degradation.
 Try to backup read replicas!

 ## Redshift
 Free backup storage up to the size of the cluster!
 Backup can be automatic or manual and is incremental.
+Only 1 day retention period by default.

 ## RDS
 Transactional Storage Engines are recommended for durability.
 RDS instances without Multi-AZ don't perform as well as those that are - backups, restores and all housekeeping activities are performed on the secondary instance.
 Backups are stored on S3.
 Restoration only works for the default DB parameter and security groups are associated with the instance you will likely need to setup the DB default parameters and security groups.
 You maybe can change storage engine - if they are related.

-Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. -=>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available.""
+Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. -=>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."

 ### Multi-AZ failover
 A multi-AZ failover process is key in the event of an AZ failure but is NOT a scaling solution.
 Multi-AZ systems are setup within the same region - that would be obvious from the name.